vurg/stroller-iot/README.md

 ## Putting everything together
 A quick walkthrough what the purpose of each electronic components for this project and how they interact with each other:
 * DHT11 measures temperature (degC) and relative humidity (%).
+Published to Adafruit.
-* LED indicators change color depending on temperature (solid green if ideal, flashes red if its outside optimal range), and humidity (yellow lights up if it's very humid).
+* LED indicators change color depending on temperature (solid green if ideal, flashes red if its outside optimal range), and humidity preferences (yellow lights up if it's very humid).
-* Tilt switch turns on the multicolor LED.
+* Tilt switch turns on pico PCB on-board LED.
+This functions as vibration sensor.
 * Button press enables the IR transmitter/receiver.
+Press it while approaching another stroller.
+* If 30 consecutive IR signals are received within short duration, AdaFruit is notified.
+Discord message is sent through webhook.
+RGB LED lights up for 10 seconds (default setting).

 **Circuit Diagram**:
 ![](https://hackmd.io/_uploads/ry2C4yzKn.png)